Hybrid-Ecologies/eluent/README.md

 - (in development) `Chromatogram.plot_bandwidth_diff()`
 - (in development) `Chromatogram.plot_markov_diff()`

-See the Jupyter notebook `example.py` for examples of each method.
+See the Jupyter notebook `example.py` for examples of each visualization method.

 Note that all visualizations use the open source [CMU Bright](https://ctan.org/pkg/cm-unicode?lang=en) font.